Hiroshi Kyono: Wagdug Futuristic Unity

 In 2007, Kyono released a mini album Nu Riot under the name of Wagdug Futuristic Unity.
 The album is considered as Kyono's solo project and not a new band as it featured guest appearances as opposed to a constant line up throughout the tracks.
 Guest appearances include; Shitdisco, Ultra Brain, Motor, DJ Starscream and Cycheouts G.

 In June 2008, Kyono announced that a full-length album Hakai will be released on July 23, 2008.
 The first single will be "Systematic People" and will feature Ryo of Maximum the Hormone.
 "Systematic People" has also been used as the opening theme for the anime series Kurozuka (novel).
 In the same fashion as Nu Riot, the album will have guest appearances.
 This time, they include Justice, Chino Moreno (of Deftones), Ceephax, Numanoid vs. Mazda, funky gong (of joujouka), and the return of Sid Wilson and Ultra Brain.

-Wagdug Futuristic Unity has since released the follow-up albums Ram The Crush and RAW as an actual band as opposed to the digital hardcore sound earlier material has had, and as from 2012 to 2013, Kyono has collaborated with the likes of DJ Baku to release the collaborative album "Unknown Music Allianz" and is a member of the Metalcore super group T.C.L (The Chunk Legend) which featured former Undown members TORUxxx and Yamada, to release the album Tremendous CLassixx.
+Wagdug Futuristic Unity has since released the follow-up albums R.A.M (Radical Abstraction of Minority) and RAW as an actual band as opposed to the digital hardcore sound earlier material has had, and as from 2012 to 2013, Kyono has collaborated with the likes of DJ Baku to release the collaborative album "Unknown Music Allianz" and is a member of the Metalcore super group T.C.L (The Chunk Legend) which featured former Undown members TORUxxx and Yamada, to release the album Tremendous CLassixx.